AdobeDocs/mobile-services.fr-FR/help/universal-windows/analytics/analytics-methods.md

       ADB.Analytics.trackTimedActionUpdate("cartToCheckout",contextData);
       ```

-* **Tracktimedactionexissasync (winjs : Tracktimedactionexissasync)**
+* **TrackTimedActionExistsAsync (winJS: trackTimedActionExistsAsync)**

-   Renvoie true si l'action minutée donnée existe et false s'il n'existe pas.
+   Returns true if the given timed action exists and false if it does not exist.

    * Voici la syntaxe de cette méthode :